FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 └─> pyproject.toml
 └─> README.md
 ```

-The most important files are the `<driver_name>.py` and `<driver_name>_ophyd.py` files.
-The first one contains everything that is needed by the NOMAD-CAMELS GUI.
-The latter contains the class that is actually used for communicating with the instrument.
-The `pyproject.toml` file contains most of the relevant information concerning the package that will be uploaded to PyPi (see the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)).\
+The `pyproject.toml` file contains most of the relevant information concerning the package that will be uploaded to PyPi (see the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)).

 &#9888; Most importantly the project name and version must be set in the `pyproject.toml` file.

 ---

+Here is an exemplary .toml file:

 <details>
   <summary>Code example: pyproject.toml file for the  Keithley 237</summary>